18F/state-faq/pages/modular-procurement.md

 * Defining a short period of time (days, not weeks) to build a prototype.
 * Asking for a link to the working prototype as part of their proposal, as well as a link to the public source code.
 * Evaluating the proposals based on adherence to coding and design best practices, proof they followed an agile methodology, and evidence of their user research.
-* Selecting the best performing companies for your pool.
+* Selecting the best-performing companies for your pool.
 We recommend starting with a smaller number of companies, perhaps 8 to 10.
-This is a manageable number, and with a defined on and off-ramp process, the size of the pool can be modified as the amount of work that can be managed increases.
+This is a manageable number, and with a defined on- and off-ramp process, the size of the pool can be modified as the amount of work that can be managed increases.
 * Once your pool is created, you can write a “task order” (specific language varies from federal to state to local governments), or an RFP that only goes out to the vendors on the pool.
 Since they are all pre-qualified, you know they are all capable of doing the work, which lets you skip that stage of the evaluations for each subsequent RFP.